The Health Benefits of Meditation

 5 Tips for Powerful Meditation

 - Choose a place.
 Meditate anytime and anywhere that works for you.
-You may have a favorite meditation space in your home, with or without your favorite background music.
-Some prefer quietness without background music; others find that music mellows the mind to help them center.
-(Centering means tapping into the calm center of your mind, freeing you to focus on peaceful thoughts while blocking out disturbing ones.)
+You may have a favorite meditation space in your home, with or without background music.
+Some prefer the quiet, while others find that music mellows the mind and helps them center.
+(Centering means tapping into the calm center of your mind, freeing you to focus on peaceful thoughts, while blocking out disturbing ones.)
 You can meditate anywhere, including in a busy office building and even the bathroom!

 - Choose a mantra.
 A mantra is a word or phrase that prevents your mind from getting sidetracked with anxious or disturbing negative thoughts.
 It’s a centering device that helps quiet the clutter of competing self-talk.
 A mantra helps you switch to the happy center of your brain.
 Meditators describe it as being similar to purging your computer of junk mail, or as being silent so you can hear yourself speaking.
 Anytime your mind wanders from your mantra, bring it back into focus.
 Above all, master meditators recommend suspending all judgments of whether you are doing it correctly and forget about your expectations of what is supposed to happen.